SarShaheen/Evolution-Of-Air-Jordan/README.md

 The color used in the font works well with the background and the font used is in a style that looks like laces.

 It is clearly displayed and allows the user to navigate through the links with ease.

+- __Landing Page__

+The landing page shows a image of the air jordan logo with text overlaying to cleary show where they are on the site.

+This welcomes them to the Evolution Of Air Jordan website and has a animation to make the experience enjoyable.

+-__History Section__

+The History section will allow the user to read 2 short paragraphs about how Air jordan was founded and how it has changed over the years.